interlock-network/interlock-smartcontracts/alephzero-contracts/ilocksupreme/README.md

 ```
 to build token portion of ilocksupreme.

+Do the same thing in the ilockrewardsdata directory.

-Then navigate to the ilockrewards directory.
+Finally navigate to the ilockrewards directory and again, do the same thing.

+To run a contract, upload to [testnet.alephzero.org](https://testnet.alephzero.org).